Geoogolla/enterprise-docs/docs/developer-guide/how-to/export-the-report-using-api.md

 keywords: report-platform
 ---

-# How to export the Report using API
+# How to export the Report using API from postman

 Users who have read access for reports can export the reports by providing the report details and export type (Microsoft Excel, PDF, HTML, PPT, CSV and Word) in the request body.
 The response will be in an array of bytes.